Get your morning started with this smoothie!

 Smoothies are a great option for people focused on eating healthier.
 Whether you are trying to lose weight or you simply want to include more healthy foods in your diet, a smoothie allows you to accomplish your goals.
 Best of all, smoothies are a great way to incorporate foods into your diet that you would not usually eat.
 Are there vegetables you can’t stand?
 Some veggies are bitter, and try as they might, kids and adults just can’t choke them down.
 Unfortunately, this means missing out on nutrients and vitamins.
 Mixing these less tasty veggies into a smoothie masks the unpleasant taste and allows you to get a complete dose of nutrition with every serving.

-- 1/2 cup frozen grapes of any color
+- 1/2 cup grapes of any color, frozen

-- 1 cup kale, removes stem and discard, loosely packed
+- 1 cup kale remove stems and discard, loosely packed

 - 2 tablespoons chia seeds

-- 1 1/2 cups chilled green tea, unsweetened (home brewed is best)
+- 1 1/2 cups green tea chilled, unsweetened (home brewed is best)